dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

     => $2 = {<class>: <my-class>}
     ?

-Return values in the interactor are “live”.
+Return values in the interactor are "live".
 You can use the shortcut (right-click) menu to perform a variety of useful operations on them.

 The **Show Contents** command allows you to browse the contents of values